moezabdelkefi/holbertonschool-validation/module4_task2/README.md

 make help

 help: Display a list of available targets and their usage
 build: Compile both the Go application and Hugo website
-Build-docker: Builds the Docker image used to perform other tasks
+build-docker: Builds the Docker image used to perform other tasks
 clean: Stop the application and delete the binary, log, coverage files, and Hugo website build
-run: Run the application in the background and write logs to awesome-api.log
+run: Run the application in the background and write logs to `awesome-api.log`
 stop: Stop the running application
 test: Test the application by running unit tests, integration tests, and validate
-lint: Run static analysis on the source code using golangci-lint
+lint: Run static analysis on the source code using `golangci-lint`
 unit-tests: Run the unit tests of the application with code coverage
 integration-tests: Run the integration tests of the application with code coverage
 check: Check markdown files for dead links and linting issues
-post: Create a new publication file in the content/posts/ directory with a specified name and title
+post: Create a new publication file in the `content/posts/` directory with a specified name and title
-package: Create a ZIP archive containing the binary and the dist/ directory
+package: Create a ZIP archive containing the binary and the `dist/` directory
-lint-docker: Lint the Dockerfile using Hadolint.
-docker-tests: Run container structure tests on the Docker image.

 ----------------------